When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Sleep-related anxiety or panic

-Significant Changes in Appetite or Weight:
+Major Changes in Appetite or Weight:

-- Emotional eating resulting in rapid weight gain
+- Emotional eating causing fast weight gain

 - Obsessive thoughts about food, weight, or body image